dfinity/quill/README.md

 - `static-ssl`, to build OpenSSL from source instead of dynamically linking a preinstalled version (requires a C compiler)
 - `hsm`, to enable PKCS#11 HSM support (requires runtime dynamic linking)

-To build a version of Quill that links OpenSSL dynamically run:
+To build a version of Quill that links OpenSSL dynamically, but retains HSM support, run:

 ```sh
 cargo build --release --locked --no-default-features --feature hsm